SGM Herbert A. Friedman (Ret.)

 per order of the Ambassador.
 The bombing of Laos was a secret at the highest political levels.
 Laos

-Although we do not have an image to display, we know from documentation that in November 1967 the 6th PSYOP Battalion in Vietnam requested that the 7th PSYOP Battalion in Okinawa print 6 million copies of Trail leaflet T-25 with the theme: "Return home, seek refuge in Laos" to be delivered by 25 December 1967.
-Some of the text on this leaflet is:
+The 6th PSYOP Battalion in Vietnam requested that the 7th PSYOP Group in Okinawa print 6 million copies of Ho Chi Minh Trail leaflet T-25 with the theme: "Return home, seek refuge in Laos" to be delivered by 25 December 1967.
+This leaflet uses the theme of the TET holidays to entice the enemy to return home or seek refuge in Laos.
+The image depicts a happy and prosperous family celebrating the TET holidays.
+The back is all text and says:

 The theme of death on a foreign battlefield, far away from your own home and ancestors was a very popular subject of many PSYOP leaflets.
 A number of the Trail leaflets pictured dead bodies that would never be properly buried and whose soul would walk the Earth forever as a result.
 I chose this one because it seemed especially poignant.
 It depicts two dead enemy soldiers and the text: